praekelt/django-ultracache/README.rst

 -----

-``django-ultracache`` provides a template tag ``{% ultracache %}`` that functions like Django's standard cache template tag, with these ecxeptions.
+``django-ultracache`` provides a template tag ``{% ultracache %}`` that functions like Django's standard cache template tag, with these exceptions.

 #.
 It takes the sites framework into consideration, allowing different caching per site.